-- As micros play an increasingly important role in the decision making process of knowledge workers, the need for effective training programs and consulting service will grow.
-The need for a center where end users congregate to gain access to information processing resources will vanish. - Most of the mainframe applications software vendors are providing interactive, bidirectional links from their mainframe packages to remote micros.
-Iterations of these products will make accessing mainframe data bases a simple, transparent process for end users.
-Security and data integrity will not be a problem, because the existing mainframe packages will provide all of the necessary features and will treat micros as additional video display terminals.
-The major mainframe software vendors, such as IBM, Cullinet, and Information Builders, are also marketing comprehensive microcomputer software to provide the end users with mainframe capabilities on their microcomputers. - With micro-mainframe integration becoming a reality, INPUT believes that future corporate information systems projects will take microcomputer capability into consideration and take advantage of this resource.
-Future information systems builders will design the management information aspects of a system, with the microcomputer as the primary server.
-This means that end-user computing will become an extension of the systems development function. - End users will still require assistance with the development of their piece of a corporate system, but consultants will be a part of the project development team rather than a separate information center.
-The emphasis will be on what the end user is trying to accomplish rather than how to use the micro-computer resource.
-The consultants will be oriented toward business analysis rather than product expertise.
+Most of the mainframe applications software vendors are providing interactive, bidirectional links from their mainframe packages to remote micros.
+Iterations of these products will make accessing mainframe data bases a simple, transparent process for the end users.
+Security and data integrity will not be a problem, because the existing mainframe packages will provide all of the necessary features and will threat micros as additional video display terminals.
+The major mainframe software vendors, such as IBM, Cullinet and Information Builders, are also marketing comprehensive microcomputer software to provide the endused mainframe capabilities on their microcomputers.

+With the micro-mainframe integration becoming a reality, INPUT believes that future corporate information systems projects will take the microcomputer capability into consideration and take advantage of this resource.
+Future information systems builders will design the management information aspects of a system with the microcomputer as the primary server.
+This means that end-user computing will become an extension of the systems development function.

+- o The end users will still require assistance with the development of their piece of a corporate system, but the consultants will be a part of the project development team rather, a separate information center.
+The emphasis will be on what the end user is trying to accomplish rather than how to use the microcomputer resource.
+The consultants will be oriented toward business analysis rather the product expertise. - Computer-base training products will continue to improve and will have to become the primary method for teaching the end users how to use and apply micro resources.
+IS will maintain hotline services to answer specific questions about the application of PC hardware and/or software, but the instructor-led classroom environment will become too expensive to continue, as the use of micros become more commonplace.